User Roles

 • Access to Tools for Teachers only

 The tables that follow (table 2 and table 3) display the features that can be accessed in TOMS for the CAASPP on the basis of the user’s role.
+These options allow for assigning roles consistent with state and federal privacy laws and local policies and procedures.
+It is important that the coordinators review their site user list and the roles assigned to those users periodically to ensure that all users maintain appropriate permissions within TOMS.

 Table 2.
 Assessment Systems Permissions Associated with Each CAASPP TOMS Role